dulenac/qa-sandbox/README.md

 Test checks if any 'Use case' already created and delete them.
 This is done by API(using REST ASSURED).

 Test login and goes thru the part of HTEC QA-sandbox app UI and creates 4 use cases in 'Use cases' section.
-'Use cases' are created with random generated strings and all of 'Use cases' are marked as 'Automated'.
+'Use cases' are created with random generated strings for input fields and all of 'Use cases' are marked as 'Automated'.
 After 'Use cases' creation, test edits all 'Use cases' fields by replacing it with string "_**This field previously had:**_ " + no. of characters in the previous string of each field + "_**characters**_".